scoulomb/myk8s/Security/0-capabilities-bis-part4-psp-overrides-uid-capabilities.md

 See [next section](./0-capabilities-bis-part5-manage-not-run-as-uid-0.md) for how to deal when can not be root

-# Optional: Going further
+## Optional: Going further

-## Optional Tip to run container bake with root user with MustRunAsNonRoot psp
+### Optional Tip to run container bake with root user with MustRunAsNonRoot psp

+If we do not care to be root!

 ````buildoutcfg
 k edit psp restricted # or kadm if alias